Role at ANSTO

 In 2007 Australia finished building its own world-class synchrotron and David returned home.
 To complement his role in the NISE team, he is also an adjunct Associate Professor with the University of Melbourne School of Chemistry.

-Helping NSTLI engage with industry and external organizations, and applying its world-class research capabilities to real-world problems is now David’s personal and professional mission.
+Helping NST engage with industry and external organizations, and applying its world-class research capabilities to real-world problems is now David’s personal and professional mission.

 Synchrotron techniques and their application, elastic x-ray and neutron scattering, industry engagement and science communication.